Green Bay Packers vs. Detroit Lions NFL Week 18 Odds, Plays and Insights for January 9, 2022

 Lions stats and trends

-- So far this season, the Lions have been installed as underdogs by a 3.5-point margin or more 14 times and are 9-5 ATS in those games.
+- The Lions have an against the spread record of 9-5 in their 14 games as an underdog of 3 points or more this year.

-- Detroit's games this year have hit the over on six of 16 set point totals (37.5%).
+- Detroit's games this year have eclipsed the over/under six times in 16 opportunities (37.5%).

 - Detroit is 3-1 against the spread and 2-2 overall when the team scores more than 20.9 points.

-- The Lions have turned the ball over 23 times, three fewer times than the Packers have forced turnovers (26).
+- This season the Lions have 23 turnovers, three fewer than the Packers have takeaways (26).

 Home and road insights

-- Detroit is 5-2 against the spread, and 2-5 overall, at home this year.

-- In three of seven home games this year, Detroit has gone over the total.
+- This season, Detroit has gone over the total in three of seven home games.

-- Away from home, Green Bay is 5-3 against the spread, and 5-3 overall.
+- In away games, Green Bay is 5-3 overall and 5-3 against the spread.

-- The Packers have one win ATS (1-2) as 3.5-point favorites or more away from home.
+- On the road, the Packers have one win ATS (1-2) as 3-point favorites or more.

-- This season, in three of eight away games Green Bay has hit the over.
+- This season, in three of eight away games Green Bay has gone over the total.

 Powered by Data Skrive.